skeoop/skeoop.github.io/Language-Comparison.md

     """Greet a person by name.

     Args:
-       name - the person's name.
+       name - the person's name
     """
     print("Hello,", name)